lindsayphan/MomotaroGame/README.md

  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)

- > To build the RPG, we plan to use C++ as the language, VSCode to write the code, and Github to store everyone’s work/contribution in one place.
+ > To build the RPG, we plan to use C++ as the language, VSCode to write the code, and GitHub to store everyone’s work/contribution in one place.

  > * What will be the input/output of your project?

+ > The project will ask the user/player to choose between options concerning the action they want.
+For example, the options might include — but are not limited to: Which character type would you like to play as?
+Do you want to attack or run away?
+What items would you like to use?
+Depending on the choice made by the user, the corresponding action will be taken and displayed — as well as the consequences that follow the chosen option.
+Additionally, the player prompts (mentioned above) will be displayed on the screen for the user to read.

  > * What are the features that the project provides?
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >